RHMTT/ansible-storage/exercises/ansible_storage/4-variables/README.md

   ```

-After that, create a playbook called `create-volume.yml` to create your volumes.
+After that, create a playbook called `create-volume.yml` in the parent directory to create your volumes.

 ```YAML
 - hosts: ontap